richnou/odfi-manager/README.md

 - private/ : Contains dependencies and stuff only used by and for module manager
 - install/ : Contains the installed modules.
 This is the odfi installation

+# Hierarchical Install

+ODFI Module manager can work hierarchically, which means that it can load installed modules from one or more other installations

+# Extending available modules configuration

+# Config Files Reference

+## odfi.*.config

+This is the local manager configuration file.
+The content of those files are executed on the target installation configuration in the listing order, so beware of overridings!

+Here are the available configuration constructs:

+- parent "/path/to/other/manager"

+This references the path to another manager base folder or config file The local manager will load modules definitions and installed modules from the parent manager